WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 ### Tips

-1. Build the basic website/app with the Login using React.js/Flutter.
+1. Build the basic app with the Login using Flutter.
 2. Have a neat UI where the owner can input details like start location, destination, dates of travel, duration and any other relevant details.
 3. Integrate the Gemini API/any other Gen AI to create itinerary.
 4. Add feature that allows users to make groups and allow members to edit the itinerary.